octocat/Spoon-Knife/_possible-license-concerns.md

 * Consider the relevant sections in the GPLv3 as a general rule of thumb
   * Further reading: https://www.gnu.org/licenses/gpl-3.0.md

+The block below is not the whole license, just the relevant parts copied here:
 ~~~
 #### 15. Disclaimer of Warranty.